Raymond Chow (artist): Career

 In the mid-1950s, while a teenager, Raymond began his art career drawing black ink drawings of Vancouver's wooden Victorian buildings.
 Later, Chow used a Chinese brush and painted with acrylics, beginning with a group of paintings he called the "Green Series".
 Then he completed a series of paintings called the "Red Series".

 Raymond travelled throughout the world creating drawings of historical subject, including cityscapes, horses, gulls, and fortune cookies.
 He created drawings of artists drawing nude females and males for a book entitled 'POEMS & DRAWINGS'.
 After the birth of his children, Chow began including them and other children as subjects in his paintings.

-In 1978 Chow designed the Canadian Captain Cook Coins.
-In 1983 he designed the Vancouver Symphony Show House cover and painted the "Beautiful People of Vancouver" series.
+In 1978, Chow designed the Canadian Captain Cook Coins.
+In 1983, he designed the Vancouver Symphony Show House cover and painted the "Beautiful People of Vancouver" series.

-In 1985 Chow participated in fundraising for Canadian Paraplegic Association and performed on the piano at Cecil Green Alumni Association for University of British Columbia.
-In 1987 he release an album of original musical pieces through Mushroom Studios.
-In 1990 he fundraised for the Richmond Hospital Foundation.
+In 1985, Chow participated in fundraising for Canadian Paraplegic Association and performed on the piano at Cecil Green Alumni Association for University of British Columbia.
+In 1987, he release an album of original musical pieces through Mushroom Studios.
+In 1990, he fundraised for the Richmond Hospital Foundation.

-In 1990 Chow established his own art gallery in Richmond, B.C.; in 1992 he opened Art Warehouse, also in Richmond, and in 1994 he established Gallery in Steveston, Richmond.
+In 1990, Chow established his own art gallery in Richmond, British Columbia; in 1992 he opened Art Warehouse, also in Richmond, and in 1994 he established Gallery in Steveston, Richmond.
 At this time he began his "White Gown" series of paintings.
-In 1996 he started the "Karen" series of paintings.
+In 1996, he started the "Karen" series of paintings.
 Chow was inducted into the Knights of Saint Johns in 1995 in Vancouver.

-In 1992, a portrait of Barbara Eden by Chow was planted with a kiss by the TV's "I Dream of Jeannie" actress and auctioned at a benefit to raise money for autistic children*.
+In 1992, a portrait of Barbara Eden by Chow was planted with a kiss by televisions I Dream of Jeannie actress and auctioned at a benefit to raise money for autistic children.
 In 2003, Chow also organized a charity event called "The Fastest Draw in The West" paint-off competition during Langley's Art's Alive Festival.
 Local artists competed with Chow on a to paint an item or scene in fifteen minutes.
 The paintings were to be auctioned off, with partial proceeds from the auction going towards art supplies for children at Douglas Park Elementary school.

-In 1997 Chow fundraised for Langley Fine Arts School and worked with the Vancouver Symphony Orchestra.
-In 1998 he fundraised for Shooting Stars Foundation and started Painters of Painter's Lodge in Campbell River.
+In 1997, Chow fundraised for Langley Fine Arts School and worked with the Vancouver Symphony Orchestra.
+In 1998, he fundraised for Shooting Stars Foundation and started Painters of Painter's Lodge in Campbell River.
 He then began work on his "Golfing" series.

-In 2000 Chow fundraised for Richmond Sunrise Rotary.
-In 2005 he started Art Gallery Warehouse in Richmond, B.C.
-In 2007 he produced the Vancouver Historic Chinatown Calendar.
+In 2000, Chow fundraised for Richmond Sunrise Rotary.
+In 2005, he started Art Gallery Warehouse in Richmond.
+In 2007, he produced the Vancouver Historic Chinatown Calendar.

 Chow donated artwork for silent auctions in 2004 to help raise funds for William Bridge Elementary School.

-In 2007 Chow helped to establish the Steveston Artist Society (SAS), to support emerging artists.
+In 2007, Chow helped to establish the Steveston Artist Society (SAS), to support emerging artists.